-Function Description Pre-Dispense Wait Time After setting up the coordination and before dispensing, how much longer for the pre-dispensing time.
-Circle Dispense Setup Circle dispense setup is used before Circle Command, it allows ongoing motion for not gluing and pull glue at the end of state.
+Function Description Pre-Dispense Wait Time Preset delay Time before dispensing Circle Dispense Setup It will make the finished circle dispensing shutoff for a period of distance while following the circle motion.
 Dispense Outport Dispense Outport Setup assigns the dispense output port number (0-8) for the line and dot under control of the line dispense setup and point dispense setup.
+Tip Search N/A

-6.3 Menu 1
+4.3 Menu 1